yeoman-projects/generator-angular-require/README.md

 **Note: Generators are to be run from the root directory of your app.**

 ### App
 Sets up a new AngularJS-RequireJS app, generating all the boilerplate you need to get started.
 The app generator also optionally installs Twitter Bootstrap and additional AngularJS modules, such as angular-resource (installed by default).
+All files created will be in the RequireJS/AMD format, and therefore all will be within "define" blocks.

 Example:
 ```bash